telerik/kendo-vue/docs/getting-started/get-started-nuxt-3.md

 ## Add a Vue Data Grid Component

-1. Create the file in which we will add the Grid's logic with the following command:
+1. Now that you've installed all required packages, you are ready to add the Kendo UI for Vue Data Grid to the application.

 ```sh
 npx nuxi add page KendoGrid
 ```

-1. In the pages/KendoGrid.vue file, add a `<script>` block and import the Grid and its data:
+1. In the `pages/KendoGrid.vue` file, add a `<script>` block and import the Grid and its data:

 ```js